History of Harrisburg, Pennsylvania: 19th century

 During the first part of the 19th century, Harrisburg was an important stopping place along the Underground Railroad, as escaped slaves would be transported across the Susquehanna River and were often fed and given supplies before they headed north towards Canada.
-The assembling of the Harrisburg Convention in 1827 led to the passage of the high protective tariff bill of 1828.
+The assembling of the Harrisburg Convention in 1827 led to the passage of the highly protective tariff bill of 1828.
 In 1839, the Harrison-Tyler ticket was nominated at Harrisburg.
 By the 1830s, Harrisburg had become part of the Pennsylvania canal system and an important railroad center as well, with Steel and iron the dominant industries.
 People from the rest of the nation were added to the original German settlers, along with immigrants from throughout the rest of the Old World, especially Scots-Irish, Welsh, French, and Huguenots.
 Because farming was still the predominant industry, Harrisburg did not develop in the arts, music, and science, unlike Philadelphia.
 In 1860, Harrisburg was chartered as a city.

 Steel and other industries continued to play a major role in the local economy throughout the latter part of the 19th century.
 The city was the center of a large amount of railroad traffic and supported large furnaces, rolling mills, and machine shops.
 The Pennsylvania Steel Company plant, which opened in nearby Steelton in 1866, was the first in the country and was later operated by Bethlehem Steel.
 Harrisburg Car Manufacturing Company began as a railroad car manufacturer in 1853, and in 1935, the firm changed its name to Harrisburg Steel Company.

 U.S. census reports show that, from 1820 to 1920, Harrisburg ranked within the nation's top 100 most populous urban areas.